AdobeDocs/experience-platform.en/help/sources/tutorials/api/filter.md

 +++

-#### Step 6: Save and ingest your draft dataflow
+### Save and ingest your draft dataflow

 Finally, return to the UI and save and ingest the dataflow that you drafted in step 1.
 Doing so allows the [!DNL Marketo] provider service to trigger and register the activity type filters of your dataflow.

+>[!TIP]
+>
-* A dataflow with filtering enabled will only be backfilled once.
+>* A dataflow with filtering enabled will only be backfilled once.
 Any changes in the that you make in the filtering criteria (be it an addition or a removal) can only take effect for incremental data.
-* If you need to ingest historical data for any new activity type(s), you are recommended to create a new dataflow and define the filtering criteria with the appropriate activity types in the filter condition.
+>* If you need to ingest historical data for any new activity type(s), you are recommended to create a new dataflow and define the filtering criteria with the appropriate activity types in the filter condition.
-* You cannot filter custom activity types.
+>* You cannot filter custom activity types.
-* You cannot preview filtered data.
+>* You cannot preview filtered data.

 ## Appendix